 When all cells in all activity areas have turned green, then the applicant can submit the form.
 As noted above, the applicant also must submit separate documentation for most items as proof that the activity was done.

-You must use genuine Microsoft Excel, version 2003 or later, in order to fill out the form.
-This is because the form has many automated features which do not work properly in non-Excel spreadsheet programs.
-If you do not normally use Windows, please borrow a PC with Excel 2003 or later, in order to fill out the form.
+IMPORTANT: You must use genuine Microsoft Excel, version 2003 or later, in order to fill out the form.
+This is because the form has many automated features which do not work properly in Excel-compatible non-Microsoft spreadsheet programs.
+The form has been tested in Excel for Windows, various versions up to version 1903, Office 365 subscription — be sure to click the "Enable Editing" button when the form first loads.
+It also works in Excel for Mac, version 15.29, Office 365 subscription.

 Fill out the form: It is free for anyone to download and fill out the Microsoft Excel spreadsheet Accreditation Form.
 You should do this in order to find out the areas where you might need more work.